bernie-skipole/pi02/README.md

 sudo apt-get install python3-waitress

+You will also need the python3 version of rpi.gpio

+To check if you have it, try

+sudo python3

+and then

+>>> import RPi.GPIO as GPIO

+If this is accepted without errors, you are ok, if not, exit from python with ctrl-D and then install it using:

+sudo apt-get install python3-rpi.gpio

 **Installation with manual start**

-Download the latest version of the tar file from the Downloads section, and uncompress it into a directory of your choice.
+Download the latest version of the pi01 tar file from the Downloads section, and uncompress it into a directory of your choice.

 Within the directory, use python3 to run the file: